 Elisi's Habit Tracker & Benefits of Tracking Our Habits

-Elisi, our electronic bullet journal (Bujo), has recently upgraded our app by incorporating a new and improved habit module that is easy to understand and allows users to track habits by encouraging habit building.
+Elisi, our electronic all-in-one planner, has recently upgraded our app by incorporating a new and improved habit module that is easy to understand and allows users to track habits by encouraging habit building.

 Habit building allows users to achieve established goals by setting up a daily routine and tracking progress towards forming good habits— read on to find out more about Elisi's Habit Tracker feature and to discover some benefits of tracking your daily progress in a multitude of areas.